alexthissen/FunctionsWorkshop2018/docs/Lab1-Functions101.md

 ## <a name="3"></a>3.
 Run your first Azure Function

-Expand the Tab to the right of the function ```run.csx```.
-Select GET as the HTTP method and fill in a value in the textbox for the ```name``` parameter.
+Expand the `Test` tab to the right of the function ```run.csx```.
+Select `GET` as the HTTP method and fill in a value in the textbox for the ```name``` parameter.
-Next, click the Run button and see what happens.
+Next, click the `Run` button and see what happens.
 Also, try it without any value for the ```name``` parameter.

 Another way of running your HTTP function is by using the link from the function's URL.
-Find this URL by clicking on the ```</> Get function URL``` link next to the Run button.
+Find this URL by clicking on the ```</> Get function URL``` link next to the `Run` button.
 Copy the link and paste it into your browser's address bar.
 Navigate to the URL.

 > Does it work?
 >
-> What do you need to do execute the function successfully?
+> What do you need to do in order to execute the function successfully?

 ## <a name="4"></a>4.
 Explore the anatomy of a Function